Wednesday, August 31, 2016

 For months now, Hubby and I have been talking about our Plan B - what we would like Life to look like after the last bird leaves the nest.
 And to that end, he's been researching land for sale in the Texas Hill Country.
 And I think he found a winner - a 5 acre lot in Burnet county, with two other smaller parcels that gain us access to the boat launch owned by the property owner's association.

-OK, this is where the country driveway takes a turn, literally and figuratively.
 One of the previous owners was a distributive education instructor.
 So there are loads of BIG trash on the property.
 Like boats.
 And tires.
 And empty tanks.
 And trailers.
 And other stuff I don't even know what it is.
-For now, let's just continue the tour...
+So we have our work cut out for us.

 The paved road ends and a crushed stone drive begins.
-And so do beautiful views.
-See the speck of blue just there?
+And so do pretty views.

 Along the way we talked about perhaps building there some day.
 We don't have to decide that right now - as long as we have the first piece of the puzzle, we can fit the rest together later.
 And we can take Mabel out there a few times and get the feel of it - where does the sun hit and when?
 That sort of thing.